JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

 4. Wooden apartment house
 5. Other (Specify: ______________)

-What type of ownership is most appropriate to[[“best describes”?]] your residence?
+What type of ownership is most appropriate to your residence?
 (If ownership is in your family’s name, please regard it as your ownership.)
 ==================================================================================================================================================================

 1. Owner-occupied house (with ownership of lot) ----> (Please answer a)